actiquest-dev/actiquest.github.io/membria/kcg-architect.md

 ### **The Ontology Layer: A Flexible System of Dictionaries**

 Membria rejects a rigid, universal ontology in favor of a flexible and modular approach.
-This allows for the creation of custom ontologies tailored to specific users or domains—a concept referred to as *"онтология под заказчика"* or a "custom ontology for the client."
+This allows for the creation of custom ontologies tailored to specific users or domains—a concept referred to as *"сustom ontology for the client"*.

   * **Dictionaries as Building Blocks**: The foundation of the ontology is **"dictionaries"**—reusable, named collections of concepts and relationships for a specific domain.
 Users can leverage public, standardized dictionaries (e.g., based on **Schema.org**) for broad interoperability or create their own private, specialized dictionaries for unique business needs.
   * **Marketplace of Dictionaries**: The Membria ecosystem will feature a catalog or marketplace for dictionaries and semantic models.
 This encourages the reuse of high-quality ontologies and enhances interoperability across the network.